 OTHER ANIMALS TO SPOT ON SAFARI

-Giraffe are the tallest living animals, and despite not being in the Big Five, these gangly creatures are highly sought on safari.
-Their favourite food is the leaves of the acacia tree, and on safari in Kruger National Park you'll often see them gracefully wrapping their long tongues around branches to pull off the leaves.
+Giraffe are the tallest living animals, and despite not being in the Big Five, these gangly creatures are highly sought on safari when travelling in South Africa.
+Their favourite snack is the leaves of the acacia tree, and on safari in Kruger National Park you'll often see them gracefully wrapping their long tongues around branches to pull off the leaves.

 With their long necks and patterned skin, the distinct appearance of giraffe get them a solid 9/10.

 Sometimes referred to as one of the 'ugly five', the hyena is an incredibly underrated hunter.
 In pop culture they're often shown as getting grief from other predators, but their endurance and bite strength actually surpasses that of lions.

 They may look a lil' scrappy, but hyena intelligence, pack mentality and adaptability gives them an 8/10 from us.

 You heard it here folks - zebra are black with white stripes.
 These hypnotically patterned horse-like animals travel in herds, but unlike horses they are too wild to be domesticated by humans.

 Herds of zebra are a sight to behold on safari, but their anti-social behaviour gets a demerit from us.
 Zebra are 7/10.

 These beautiful, slender big cats are famous as the fastest animals in the world.
 However, what they have in speed they lose in strength, so unfortunately many of their kills are stolen by packs of lions and hyenas :(

 Fast, elegant and incredible to see in-the-flesh, cheetahs get an 8/10.